siderolabs/terraform-provider-talos/docs/resources/cluster.md

 page_title: "talos_cluster Resource - talos"
 subcategory: ""
 description: |-
   Manages a Talos cluster: bootstraps etcd and tracks Kubernetes version.
-Use talos_cluster_kubeconfig to retrieve credentials.
+This resource completes once the Talos layer (etcd, apid, kubelet) is healthy across all control plane nodes.
+It does not wait for Kubernetes components to be ready — use talos_cluster_health for that before depending on the Kubernetes API.
 ---

 # talos_cluster (Resource)

 Manages a Talos cluster: bootstraps etcd and tracks Kubernetes version.
-Use talos_cluster_kubeconfig to retrieve credentials.
+This resource completes once the Talos layer (etcd, apid, kubelet) is healthy across all control plane nodes.
+It does not wait for Kubernetes components to be ready — use talos_cluster_health for that before depending on the Kubernetes API.

 ## Example Usage